Phoenix Child Custody Lawyer

 One of the most important things that the Court looks at is whether somebody has done something about their issues.
 For example, just because a person has been diagnosed with a mental health condition, such as depression, bipolar disorder, anxiety issues, etc., does not mean that the Court will find that such diagnosis is contrary to the best interests of the children.
 Rather, the Court is to look at the impact of such conditions, whether a person is complying with their medicines and therapy, and any other recommended treatment.
 If a parent has had no episodes that impacted the children, or no recent episodes, the fact that they have mental health issues may not by itself be a significant concern.

-In the same regard, if a party had prior incidents of domestic violence against a spouse or the children, the Court looks to the severity of such instances, as well as how recent they are.
+In the same regard, if a party had prior incidents of domestic violence against a spouse or the children, the Court looks to the severity of such instances, whether there is a significant history of domestic violence over time, as well as how recent they are.
 In addition, the Court will look to whether somebody has sought treatment regarding their anger and other issues.

 Substance abuse issues are generally treated in the same manner.
 The fact that you had a misdemeanor conviction for smoking pot 10 years ago, or an old DUI / DWI, will likely have little or no impact on your case.
 Again, the Court looks to the severity of the substance abuse, how recent it has been an issue, and what the party has done to rectify such issue.
 Courts may order drug testing or alcohol testing if there is an objective belief that substance abuse is a recent and material issue.

 Marijuana use (medical or recreational) in custody/parenting cases is often raised.
-Because of the recent legalization of such, a parent is not prohibited from marijuana.
-In the same regard, the legal use of marijuana cannot by itself be a reason that a Court minimized parenting time or does not order joint legal decision-making.
+Because of the legalization of such, a parent is not prohibited from using marijuana.
+Consequently, the legal use of marijuana cannot by itself be a reason that a Court minimized parenting time or does not order joint legal decision-making.
 However, the Court can look at whether there may be an impact on the children.
-Similar to alcohol (which is of course legal to consume), if the use of marijuana affects the best interests of the children, the Court can enter orders necessary to protect the children, including not using marijuana while the children are in the parent’s care, prohibiting smoking in the home and/or around the children, etc.
+Similar to alcohol (which is of course legal to consume), if the use of marijuana is substantial and affects the best interests of the children, the Court can enter orders necessary to protect the children, including not using marijuana while the children are in the parent’s care, prohibiting smoking in the home and/or around the children, and/or in some cases orders to abstain from use and treatment programs if the problem is substantial.

 Click Child Support if you want to learn more about the Arizona Child Support Guidelines and how they may impact what you may expect to pay or receive.